Eskom: Zimbabwe Power Exports

 300MW of power are exported to Zimbabwe in a deal valued at US$2 million a month.

 At the end of November 2019 it was revealed that Zimbabwe owed $22 million in debt to Eskom (about 11 months in arrears).
 Despite statements that Eskom continues to supply Zimbabwe during scheduled blackouts, electricity is only supplied if Eskom does not need it.

 Power shortage: 2007 - ongoing

 In the later months of 2007, South Africa started experiencing widespread rolling blackouts as supply fell behind demand, threatening to destabilise the national grid.
-With a reserve margin estimated at 8% or below, such "load shedding" is implemented whenever generating units are taken offline for maintenance, repairs or re-fueling (in the case of nuclear units).
+With a reserve margin estimated at 8% or below, such "load shedding" is implemented whenever generating units are taken offline for maintenance, repairs or re-fuelling (in the case of nuclear units).
 From February 2008 to November 2014 blackouts were temporarily halted due to reduced demand and maintenance stabilization.
 This drop in demand was caused by many of the country's mines shutting down or slowing to help alleviate the burden.

 Load shedding was reintroduced in early November 2014.
 The Majuba power plant lost its capacity to generate power after a collapse of one of its coal storage silos on 1 November 2014.
 The Majuba power plant delivered approximately 10% of the country's entire capacity and the collapse halted the delivery of coal to the plant.
 A second silo developed a major crack on 20 November causing the shut down of the plant again, this after temporary measures were instituted to deliver coal to the plant.